-Scootering’s popularity in the United States ebbs and flows, but there has been a devoted community of scooter enthusiasts riding, wrenching, collecting, and evangelizing since the 1950s.
+Scootering’s popularity in the United States ebbs and flows, but there has been a devoted community of scooter enthusiasts riding and celebrating the Vespa since the 1950s.
 The VCOA is America’s longest-running national club, in its 30th year, and the official U.S. affiliate of the Vespa World Club.
-VCOA-Chicago is one of the VCOA's first (and largest) local chapters, with about 50 members.
+VCOA-Chicago is one of the VCOA's first (and largest) local chapters, with more than 60 members.

 Whatever scooter you ride, VCOA-Chicago invites you to join the diverse Chicagoland scootering community.
 We encourage you to get involved, get excited about scootering, and become a part of scooter culture’s rich history.

 Ride with Us!